generate VTY reference manuals from 'make' directly

-#4 Updated by osmith about 1 year ago
+#4 Updated by osmith almost 2 years ago

 We have a Jenkins job, that builds each project whenever commits land in master (master-builds.yml, see also).
 Some of these are built for multiple axes, which means multiple versions will be built with different configure flags enabled.
 Right now, we have configured the scripts to build the manuals with the fastest job (where the additional features are turned off), so it goes through the fastest way.
 See the discussion here:

 However, neels noted that when we will implement automatic VTY reference manual generation, we would want to do this with a complete build, so we get a full VTY reference manual for all commands.
 So this would need to be changed as part of this issue.